chainforce/native-fabric/README.md

 ```

 The binaries are stored in `.build/bin`.
 Since we want to use Go Plugin, we need to explicitly enable it
 when we build `peer` as it is disabled by default.
-Rebuild the `peer` again with the following commands:
+Rebuild the `peer` with the following commands:
 ```
 rm .build/bin/peer
 GO_TAGS+=pluginsenabled make peer